Games of the XXV Olympiad

 Canada’s 314-member team lived up to its pre-Game promise, winning 18 medals.
 The first came from judoka Nicolas Gill who won middleweight bronze.
 Mark Tewksbury electrified the country with a come-from-behind victory in the 100m backstroke.
 Mark McKoy captured Canada’s first Olympic gold medal in athletics since 1932 when he won the 110m hurdles.
 There were two more athletics medals as Guillaume Leblanc won silver in the 20km race walk and Angela Chalmers took 3000m bronze.

 The women’s rowing team dominated, winning gold in three of the six events, as the pair (Marnie McBean, Kathleen Heddle) and the four (Kirsten Barnes, Brenda Taylor, Jessica Monroe, Kay Worthington) all won double gold when they joined the eight.
-The men’s eight also brought home a gold medal while Silken Laumann had one of the greatest moments in Olympic history, winning single sculls bronze just 10 weeks after a terrible accident had shattered her right leg.
+The men’s eight also brought home a gold medal while Silken Laumann had one of the greatest moments in Olympic history, winning single sculls bronze just 10 weeks after a collision with another boat during training had shattered her right leg.
 Elsewhere on the water, sailors Ross MacDonald and Eric Jesperson won Star class bronze.

 A judging error initially forced synchronized swimmer Sylvie Fréchette to settle for silver before a 16-month appeal process led to her being awarded a gold medal and recognition as co-Olympic champion in December 1993.
 Twins Penny and Vicky Vilagos won their own silver medal in the duet event.